Weather

 What to Do

-It is also a great time to take a cruise and visit several islands, where you can enjoy relaxing beach time, sunbathing, hiking, and scuba diving.
-As the wet season begins, the Galápagos transform into green land as plants and flowers start to bloom, and hills and mountains come to life with vibrant green hues.
-It is one of the best months for photography, with abundant wildlife, green nature, sandy beaches, and crystal clear blue waters.
+it's also a great time to take a cruise and visit several islands, where you can enjoy relaxing beach time, sunbathing, hiking, and scuba diving.
+As the wet season begins, the Galápagos transform into green land as plants and flowers start to bloom, and hills and mountains come to life with vibrant green hues. it's one of the best months for photography, with abundant wildlife, green nature, sandy beaches, and crystal clear blue waters.

 Hiking is especially great this time of year.
-Visit La Lobería on San Cristobál Island—a coral and sand beach teeming with Galápagos sea lions.
+Visit La Lobería on Isla San Cristóbal—a coral and sand beach teeming with Galápagos sea lions.
 The national park protects the vast sea lion community residing on La Lobería, and you can usually spot a dominant male and about 30 females, along with adorable sea lion pups that create the harem.

 Events in December

-Christmas Eve (December 24).
-Christmas is celebrated all over Ecuador, including the Galápagos Islands, and it is one of the most celebrated holidays.
-Cities become decorated with the traditional lights and Christmas trees, and it creates a busy time on the islands.
+Christmas Eve, Nationwide (December 24).
+Christmas is celebrated throughout Ecuador, including the Galápagos Islands, and is one of the most celebrated holidays.
+Cities are decorated with traditional lights and Christmas trees, creating a busy time on the islands.

 More Helpful Information